toddbranch/ECE382/notes/L10/index.md

 ## Admin

 - Demo your Lab 1 functionality by COB today!
-Dr. York and I are in staff meeting from 330pm - 430pm, so get us before or immediately after that.
 - Be prepared to walk me through the program you've written to test your own lab.
 - Any quick questions?
-- Lab notebook sign off at BOC next lesson.

 ## The Stack